Nv7-GitHub/Nv7Utilities/README.md

 ## 3DOpen
 3DOpen is a utility that will read, import, and open various 3D file types in Blender, a free, Open Source app.
 To use this app you will have to have a version of Blender >= 2.6.
 You can download Blender [here](https://www.blender.org/download/).
 Supported 3D file types are Collada (\*.dae), Alembic (\*.abc), Autodesk FBX (\*.fbx), Autodesk 3ds (\*.3ds), Wavefront (\*.obj), Extensible 3D (\*.x3d, \*.wrl), Stl (\*.stl), Stanford (\*.ply), Motion Capture (\*.bvh), and Scalable Vector Graphics (\*.svg).

+## PDFClean
+PDFClean is a utility that will clean up PDF files.
+Often with photo scanned files have artifacts near abrupt borders.
+This app solves these, making your PDFs easy to read.
+You simply have to select a file, select the quality, and select the file you wantt to save it as.
+The quality, a value between 1 and 50 dictates the resolution of the output.
+Generally, a higher quality leads to more satisfactory results but sacrifices time.
+I have found that a quality of 30 leads to nearly imperceptible quality while faster than the highest quality, 50.